 After my time in Pena Palace, Armando took me into the heart of town for a little exploration and a bite to eat before my visit to Quinta da Regaleira.
 During this part of my day, I would succumb to temptation not once but twice and continue what, for me, amounts to an alcoholic drinking binge.

 Founded in 1862 by Amaro dos Santos, Piriquita is, without question, the most famous bakery in Sintra.
-While staying at the Royal Palace in the summer, King Carlos I was one of the bakery’s habitués.
-Because Amaro’s wife Constância was a tiny woman, the king called her “Piriquita” and the family adopted it as the name of their bakery.
+While staying at the Royal Palace in the summer, King Carlos the First was one of the bakery’s habitués.
+Because Amaro’s wife Constância was a tiny woman, the king called her “Piriquita” and the dos Santos family adopted it as the name of their bakery.

 With a line snaking out the door, I followed Armando’s suggestion and walked up the hill and around the corner to Piriquita II.
 As it turned out, this shop is closed on Wednesdays so I traipsed back down the hill and discovered that the line was for the bakery but the small café had some open seats.